proycon/homepage/content/posts/sxmo-demo-video.md

 +++
-title = "Simple X mobile"
-date = 2020-12-14T21:28:55+01:00
-description = "A video showing the SXMO 1.2.0 release on a Pinephone"
+title = "SXMO: Simple X mobile - demo video on a pinephone" date = 2020-12-14T21:28:55+01:00 description = "A video showing the SXMO 1.2.0 release on a Pinephone"